Summary Care Record (SCR)

 If you are happy for your information to be used to help develop and improve health and social care services, you do not need to do anything.

-If you wish to opt out of your information being shared or used for any purpose other than your direct care, take a look at the opt out form here make your decision and return the form to the Practice.
+If you wish to opt out of your information being shared or used for any purpose other than your direct care, take a look at our opt out form here and make your decision.
+If you are opting out of Practice data being shared, please return the form to us.
 We will mark your record accordingly.

 Again, for new patients, we ask them to confirm their preferences around Care Information Choices when they register with us.